thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/spm-plugin.md

-# Using the Swift Package Manager plugin
+# Using the Codira Package Manager plugin

-The Swift Package Manager introduced new plugin capabilities in Swift 5.6, enabling the extension of the build process with custom build tools.
-Learn how to use the SwiftProtobuf plugin for the Swift Package Manager.
+The Codira Package Manager introduced new plugin capabilities in Codira 5.6, enabling the extension of the build process with custom build tools.
+Learn how to use the CodiraProtobuf plugin for the Codira Package Manager.

 ## Overview

-> Warning: Due to limitations of binary executable discovery with Xcode we only recommend using the Swift Package Manager plugin in leaf packages.
+> Warning: Due to limitations of binary executable discovery with Xcode we only recommend using the Codira Package Manager plugin in leaf packages.
 For more information, read the `Defining the path to the protoc binary` section of this article.